Tricked-dev/lowestbins/readme.md

 Lowest bins but made in rust fetching all the lowest bins takes like 17 seconds with 200ms request delays.

+## Building

+- If your on linux you can go to the releases and download the binary
+- windows/macos: you need to install cargo and run cargo build --release and the exe/dmg should be in the target/release/ folder.

 ## features

 - NBT parsing